 Top Deck Lager & Lime

-My favourite drink during my early teens with admittedly much more lime than lager and well below the percentage for alcoholic classification.
+My favorite drink during my early teens with admittedly much more lime than lager and well below the percentage for alcoholic classification.
 Even to this day I prefer a dash of lime added to my lager to take the bitter after-taste away.
 I can understand the rationale of not encouraging children to drink alcohol but it was just really like frothy lime.
 Besides you can still buy shandy which is just beer & lemonade… The entire Top Deck company disappeared around the early 90’s as far as I can tell.

-Substitute: Stella Artois & Lime (adults only obviously)
+Substitute: Stella Artois & Lime

-Walkers Spicy Tomato Flavoured Snaps
+Walkers Spicy Tomato Flavored Snaps

 I’m not a big fan of crisps (potato chips for those state-side) but these spicy little treats were the best.
 I was lucky enough to acquire a couple of boxes in 2003 which I mostly consumed.
 I’ve still got a few packets left but my desire to preserve them was greater than the packet’s ability to keep them fresh.
 My letter to walkers about their hushed withdrawal was met with a standard response about how they couldn’t help locate stockists.
 Their web site no longer lists them…